 How to Make Authentic Malay Chicken Satay

-- A stalk lemongrass* (you can use the crushed lemongrass just like I did)
+- 1 stalk lemongrass (you can use crushed lemongrass, just like I did)

 - 4 tablespoons white sugar